adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 ![stream_kernelization](..\images\stream_kernelization.png)

 The branching algorithm requires a slightly different sequence of events due to the fact that it is a multi-pass algorithm.
 The sequence is shown in [Figure].
-As shown, some coordination is required
+As shown, some extra coordination is required for the Server to request the graph to be streamed again by the Producer.

 ![stream_branching](..\images\stream_branching.png)